-463 The alignment process, which is the most time-consuming step in the pipeline (see Supplementary Fig. 10), the processed compressed files generated during this process can exceed 7 terabytes in size.
+The alignment process, which is the most time-consuming step in the pipeline (see Supplementary Fig. 10), can take up to one week when using 16 cores per RNA-seq for larger genomes, such as mammals.
+Additionally, the processed compressed files generated during this process can exceed 7 terabytes in size.